martin12333/Readable-Lisp-S-expressions/Install-howto.md

     ./configure

-Many people will want to install to the directory "/usr" (e.g., so commands will be put in "/usr/bin").
+Many people will want to install to the directory "/usr" (e.g., so commands will be put in "/usr/bin"), especially if you're installing Common Lisp files.
 To do this, instead run:

     ./configure --prefix=/usr